 Capacity building of recipient communities was an integral part of the WLP project's implementation.
 Involvement of CBOs, community management committees, PHOs/CHEWs/CHVs throughout project implementation of activities shored up the capacity to sustain and maintain development infrastructure and services.
 Similarly, sanitation campaigns/actions planned post-ODF created additional awareness on latrine usage and related health benefits by the Sub County team.
 Provision of digging tools by IPs such as NRC will make certain digging of new latrines in the villages once the old ones are filled up.
-Likewise, handing over completed projects to UNHCR and County will ensure the sustainability of the projects.
+Likewise, handing over completed projects to County Government and UNHCR will ensure sustainability of the projects.